aneldev/dyna-ui-input-slider/README.md

 ```

 # DynaInputDurationSlider
 Duration might be in any unit.
-Use the `unitSuffix` to show the unit of the duration.
+Use the `formatValue` to show the unit of the duration.

 The component itself returns only numbers and is unaware of the unit.